-The SENCO works in reception class once a week so that she has strong relationships with the children and builds an understanding of any need from the beginning of their time with us.
-Speech sound assessments take place early in the first term so that support can be put in place where needed.
+The SENCO works very closely with the Reception class so that she has strong relationships with the children and builds an understanding of any need from the beginning of their time with us.
+For children whose speech sounds raise any concern assessments take place early in the first term so that support can be put in place where needed.
 Language assessments take place in term 3 to enable to children reach further maturity before we look at this area of development.